dkoepsell/EpistemologySims/README.md

 │   └── analysis.ipynb   # Example Jupyter Notebook for CSV data
 └── README.md

+FALSIFIABILITY: running the Falsifiable version:
+How to use (quick)

+Single run: try toggling Dual anchors = on, set truthA=0.35, truthB=0.85, envMixA=0.7, truthNoise=0.1, and play with Backfire (θ=0.25, p=0.25, gain=2).
+Watch for cases where more openness (higher EA/out-trust) doesn’t reduce Δ — that’s a candidate falsifier.

+Batch: click Preset: Backfire vs Openness or Preset: Dual Truths + Shock, then Start Batch, and export CSV.
+Inspect Δ, mae, and tt_converge.

+Why this makes falsification real

+If you find regimes where low EA outperforms high EA (lower mae, faster tt_converge) because backfire/dual-truths make extra exposure harmful, that pushes back on the “autonomy first” reading and narrows Preston’s thesis (e.g., EA benefits are conditional on low backfire or bounded pluralism).

+Conversely, if EA still reduces both Δ and MAE across these hostile worlds, the thesis survives a much tougher test.

 If you use this simulation in academic work, please cite:

 Justice, Preston.